 Have you always been fascinated with the arts?
-Maybe you have those days too, when you feel like you’re a pro and can do any art work in the flick of a finger.
-You would buy art stuff and start doing something.
-And then those “expectation vs reality” posts.
-Do your works often fall into that category?
+Maybe you have those days when you feel like you’re a pro and can do any piece of art in the flick of a finger.
+And then you see those “expectation vs reality” posts.
+Do you feel your works often fall into that category?
 Don’t worry, you’re not alone.
 Being the frustrated artist that I am, I usually watch free tutorial videos on how to draw, to paint, and the likes.
-I even enrolled in a Craftsy class on how to do self portrait.
-But still, no Pinterest worthy results to post.
+I even enrolled in a Craftsy class on self portraiture.
+But still, no Pinterest-worthy results to post.
 The artist in me almost wanted to give up.
 But thanks to these DIY canvas art ideas, I think I have finally unleashed the artist in me.

 Don’t Give Up On Art Just Yet

-Looking at other people’s art works inspires me.
-Some people find it therapeutic to look at beautiful, colorful art works.
-It gives them calm, much more when they are the ones making the art.
+Looking at other people’s art work inspires me.
+Some people find it therapeutic to look at beautiful, colorful art work to keep them calm, much more than when they are the ones making the art.
 Have you heard of Art Therapy?
-It is believed that art can improve ones physical and mental state, even their emotional well being.
+Art can improve your physical and mental state, even your emotional well being.
 Did you know that there are mental health professionals that use art and its creative process for therapeutic purposes?
 Interesting, right?

 DIY Canvas Wall Art Ideas

-Now that you know how art can bring good to you and your walls, get up and prepare your materials.
+Now that you know how art can improve both you and your walls, get up and prepare your materials.
 Get ready for these DIY canvas art ideas that I’m sure you’ll love.
-Here they are and try them for yourself.
+Here you can try them for yourself.
 Don’t forget to stock up on canvases for all these art ideas!

 1. The Messy and Beautiful, Drip Paint

-If you think you’re not good at drawing, then try this DIY canvas art idea from Ana of Take the Side Street.
+If you think you’re not good at drawing, try this DIY canvas art idea from Ana of Take the Side Street.
 I personally like how her project turned out.
-There’s that rugged feel to it, yet still cool to the eyes.
-I think it’s because of her choice of colors.
-All you need for this art project are canvas, some craft paints, spray bottle, and a whole lot of optimism and creativity.
+There’s a rugged feel to it, but its still cool to the eyes because of her choice of colors.
+All you need for this art projectis a canvas, some craft paints, spray bottle and a whole lot of optimism and creativity.

 2. Old Painting Restyling

-If you’re not in the mood for some artistic thinking, but really need an art done and fast – restyle and old painting.
-It’s like recycling an old painting or an old project of yours into something better, up to date or whatever it’s called for.
-You can just add some details to get a painting upgrade.
-Make sure to have colors that will match or go nicely with the walls you’re going to hang it to.
+If you’re not in the mood for some artistic thinking, but really need something done fast – restyle an old painting.
+It’s like recycling an old painting or an old project of yours into something bette and, more up to date.
+Just add some details to get a painting upgrade.
+Make sure to have colors that match or go nicely with the walls you’re going to hang on it.
 Check out what Katarina did to her old college painting.
 Looks intimidating but really, it’s very simple.
-Her tip is to use some gesso to cover up some images that you don’t need for the new painting.
-By the way, gesso is the white primer used to prepare canvases.
-You can easily find them on arts and crafts supply stores.
+Her tip is to use some gesso to cover up the images you don’t need for the new painting.
+By the way, gesso is the white primer used to prepare canvases which you can find them in arts and crafts supply stores.

 3. DIY Canvas and Fabric Wall Art

-Do you have fabrics you’re not using but can’t seem to find the heart to dispose them?
-Then turn those fabrics into fabulous art wall decorations!
-You can visit All People Quilt to find out how they turned artist’s canvases and fabrics into these beautiful wall arts.
+Do you have fabric you’re not using, but can’t seem to find the heart to dispose of?
+Turn those fabrics into fabulous wall decorations!
+Visit All People Quilt to find out how they turned artist’s canvases and fabrics into these beautiful wall arts.

 4. Canvas Prints

 What’s the good in technology if we can’t use it to make art, even on canvas.
 Canvas printers are available to create beautiful reproductions of original paintings on stretched canvas.
-To make personalized DIY canvas art using your photos, put them in a collage like in this idea from Canvas Printers’ Silhouette Collection.
-You can use your mobile collage maker apps to help you with this project.
+To make personalized DIY canvas art using your photos, make them into a collage like in this idea from Canvas Printers’ Silhouette Collection.
+You can use/ mobile collage maker apps to help you with this project.

 5. Textured DIY Canvas Art

-What can you do with some acrylic paint, modeling paste and a canvas?
-Learn how Jessica from Happy Together turned these materials into this very interesting textured wall art.
-You can use anything in your house to create those textures, just don’t forget to clean them afterwards.
-I think the best part here is that the crazier the textures get, the better the canvas gets when painted.
+What can you do with acrylic paint, modeling paste and a canvas?
+Learn how Jessica from Happy Together turned these materials into a very interesting textured wall art.
+You can use anything in your house to create that texture, just don’t forget to clean it up afterwards!
+I think the best part here is that the crazier the textures, the better the canvas once painted.

 6. Hearts in Art

 Now, this is an art with a LOT of hearts.
-With the use of just a heart craft puncher and some paint chip samples, Jen made this lovely DIY canvas wall art.
-She used foam adhesives to stick the hearts on the canvases.
-See how the foam adhesives gave this art some dimension?
+With just a heart craft puncher and some paint chip samples, Jen made this lovely DIY canvas wall art, using foam adhesive to stick the hearts to the canvases.
+Do you see how the foam adhesives gave this art some dimension?
 Really neat and clever idea, if you ask me.

 7. Fashionable Calendar Art

-Do you have those calendars with beautiful pictures on it?
-Some paintings from known artists or maybe photos of desserts you would love to eat.
-You can save your goodbyes to these photos by making them into an art work!
-And that is what this art idea from Etcetorize is.
-Tamara loves shoes so much that she bought this Page-A-Day shoe calendar.
-But does she have to say goodbye to those shoe photos when the new year comes?
-I think not with this brilliant art idea.
+Do you have a calendar with beautiful pictures on it you don’t want to waste?
+Perhaps it has some paintings from known artists or photos of desserts you would love to eat.
+You won’t need to say goodbye to those photos if you make them into this art work from Etcetorize!
+Tamara loves shoes so much that she bought this Page-A-Day shoe calendar, but she didn’t have to say goodbye to those shoe photos when the new year came with this brilliant art idea.

 8. Clever Chevron Painting

-You don’t need to buy those expensive stencils to create elegant masterpieces.
+You don’t need to buy expensive stencils to create an elegant masterpiece.
 Just look at this gold chevron painting from Jess Lively.
-Jess just used a painter’s tape to create the chevron stencil.
-Clever, right?
-She suggests using a credit card to smooth the tape stencil well on the canvas.
-This technique prevents the paint from seeping or bleeding inside the tape stencil.
-It would also help if you use a relatively thick paint instead of the runny ones to minimize the bleed as much as possible.
+Jess used painter’s tape to create the chevron stencil, using a credit card to smooth the tape stencil well on the canvas.
+This prevents the paint from seeping or bleeding into the tape stencil.
+Use a relatively thick paint (instead of a runny one) to minimize the bleed as much as possible.

 9. Creative Family Portrait

-Have your family portrait the unconventional way with this DIY canvas art idea from Corner House.
-Laura in her blog replaced their family photos with her own family portrait art.
-She used love birds to symbolize her and her husband, then 4 little birds for their kids.
+Create your family portrait the unconventional way with this DIY canvas art idea from Corner House.
+Laura in her blog replaced her family photos with her own family portrait art, using love birds to symbolize her and her husband, then 4 little birds for their kids.
 You can get all creative with your own family portrait.
 I am just in awe of how the canvas looks almost invisible on the wall.
-It looks like the green paint was painted straight into the wall, just leaving out those branches and bird outlines.
+It looks like the green paint was painted straight into the wall, just leaving those branches and bird outlines.

 10. Tic-Tac-Toe Canvas Art

-This art idea from Adorkable Duo is made from their own photo, divided and printed into nine small canvas prints.
+This art idea from the Adorkable Duo is made from their own photo, which they divided and printed onto nine small canvases.
 This style of art is called Sectioned Canvas Wall Art.
-With this style, you can pretty much just print any photo that you like into canvas.
-You can be creative as much as you want.
+With this style, you can pretty much print any photo that you want onto the canvas, being as creative as you want.
 More ideas on how to do this style here.

 11. Circles Canvas Art

-The crazy, bright colors of this canvas art painting are just calling me!
-Stay At Home Artist said this was a fairly quick project.
-It was such a fun and easy art, that even kids can do it.
-Of course, you can change the colors to what you like.
-But I think I will recreate this art with the same colors.
-I just have to find a way on how I can add my personal touch to it.
+The crazy, bright colors of this canvas art painting just calli to me!
+Stay At Home Artist said this was a fairly quick project, and a fun and easy art that even kids can do.
+Of course, you can change the colors to anything you’d prefer, but I think I will recreate this art with the same colors.
+I just have to find a way to add my personal touch.

 12. Stripes, Anyone?